An American Prayer: Artwork

 After Morrison had done his recordings, he asked American artist T. E. Breitenbach to design the cover for the album.
 He sent him a letter about his suggestions for the concept:

 After Morrison's death however, the album's producers were unaware of his intention to use the painting, and used for the front and back cover photos taken by Edmund Teske and Joel Brodsky respectively.
-The existence of this lost painting collaboration came to light actually decades later, when the artist himself posted it on his website.
+The existence of this lost painting collaboration came to light decades later, when the artist himself posted it on his website.

 Release and reception

 An American Prayer was released on November 17, 1978, as "a Jim Morrison Album" with "Music by the Doors".
 It initially sold approximately 250,000 copies, making it the best-selling spoken word album at the time.
-According to John Haeny, it later exceeded the one million copies shipped.
+According to John Haeny, it later exceeded the one million copies sold.
 The album included a composite live version of "Roadhouse Blues", which received some radio airplay on rock radio stations.
 The album peaked at number 54 on the US charts.
 It was also nominated for the 1980 Grammy Award for Best Spoken Word Album.